homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

-Two years later Blades and Garner, now credited with a couple of Broadway hits, were guests at a “small” dinner party given by Wallace Gore, the pub- lisher.
+Two years later Blades and Garner, now credited with a couple of Broadway hits, were guests at a “small” dinner party given by Wallace Gore, the publisher.
 Their host presented them to
-Mr. Henry Wild Osborne, who acknowl- edged the introduction as if it were a novelty.
+Mr. Henry Wild Osborne, who acknowledged the introduction as if it were a novelty.

 Osborne sat between two adoring women who managed to keep him to themselves through the soup.
-But he was everybody's property and soon was regaling the whole table with up-to-the- minute episodes in the careers of O'Brien and Berlinsky.
+But he was everybody's property and soon was regaling the whole table with up-to-the-minute episodes in the careers of O'Brien and Berlinsky.
 He ran out of them at last and his host said: "Harry, I wonder if you'd mind telling these people about